The main signs that a child might have selective mutism are:

 To be diagnosed with selective mutism, a child must be able to speak in some places but not in others.
 The condition must have lasted for a month that is not the first month of school, since many kids are shy at the start of a new school year.
 The child’s trouble speaking must also get in the way of school and social activities.

-The best treatment for selective mutism is a specific behavioral therapy called controlled exposure.
-Controlled exposure means that:
+The best treatment for selective mutism is a behavioral therapy, including a specific treatment called PCIT-SM for younger children:

 Some studies show that using this method in a short-term, intensive way can be most helpful.
 That often means having several sessions close together instead of weekly meetings with a therapist.